ferdous567/course-registration-ass7/README.md

 ### 3. Calculation to all selected courses are there credit total, remaining hours, and added course name etc.

-## Question-2: How  managed the state in this assignment project?
+## How  managed the state in this assignment project?

-Ans: This assignment has been done on these 4 useStates also with a useEffect.Out of which 3 are used in app.jsx and rest are used to fetch data in courses.jsx .
+ This assignment has been done on these 4 useStates also with a useEffect.Out of which 3 are used in app.jsx and rest are used to fetch data in courses.jsx .
 Out of the remaining 3 states are there 1 is used for SelectCart, 2nd for Totalcast and the remaining 1 is used for Remaining calculations.

 Now i described how to manage it in this projects-